fortify-presales/EmailEightBall/README.md

-# Spring version of Fortify EightBall demo app
+# Email version of Fortify EightBall demo app

 To develop/test (as Spring Boot application):